abhyuday911/Rust_http-server-orderbook/README.md

 current:
     mpsc done and data is transmitted to engine from routes

-what needs to be done:
-    [] now create order & order struct
+    create order & order struct

-    [x] create orderBook state and send throughout the routes / maybe just send it to the engine?
+    create orderBook state and send throughout the routes / send it to the engine?

-    [] the engine mutates the value in the order-book (on what basis/structure, we shall decide)
+    the engine mutates the value in the order-book